ken-rubin/TGv1000/README.md

 3) The data-type is "HTML"--this indicates that the result is an HTML-snippet.

-4) The method is post.
+4) The method is "POST".

-5) The route is invoked via the url parameter.
+5) The route is invoked via the "url" parameter.

 6) The "userId" property of the data object is an example of client-specified data.
-Utimately this will be passed into the Business object and the jade template files.
+Utimately this will be passed into the Business object and on to the jade template files.

-7) The business object module and method are explicitly specified.
+7) The business object module and method are explicitly specified in the "businessObject" property.
+This is a standard property which is looked for explicitly by the server code.

 8) The jade template file is specified via the "templateFile" property and it is lower-case, in keeping with standard JavaScript convention.